A New Invasive Pest in Hawaii

 CRB traps are equipped with both pheromone lures and solar powered UV/LED lights to attract adult beetles.
 Traps are scentless and harmless to humans and pets.
 Survey specialists service traps every 1 to 2 weeks.

 The CRB’s Native Habitat and How It Came to Hawaii

 The pest is native to South and Southeast Asia, but it has been introduced throughout Asia and the Western Pacific.
 USDA and its partners continue to look into how it was introduced into Hawaii.
 Invasive pests can hitchhike in international cargo and passenger baggage.

 How the Public Can Help

 If you live in Hawaii, you can take many steps to protect the State’s coconut palms from this damaging pest:

-If you suspect you’ve found the coconut rhinoceros beetle on coconut or other palm plants in Hawaii, contact the Hawaii Department of Agriculture’s Pest Hotline.
-Call or text (808) 679-5244, or e-mail email@example.com.
+If you suspect you’ve found the coconut rhinoceros beetle in Hawaii, contact the Hawaii Department of Agriculture’s Pest Hotline.
+Call or text (808) 643-PEST (7378) or e-mail firstname.lastname@example.org

 To report CRBs on the mainland, call your local office of USDA’s Animal and Plant Health Inspection Service.
 For contact information, visit

 www.hungrypests.com/what-you-can-do/, and select your State form the "REPORT A PEST" dropdown box.